 d.
 Starting positions for the heat race will be based on pulling pills.
 Feature starts will be determined by the heat race finish unless otherwise announced.

 e.
-When the flagman, or grid steward, tell you to start your engine, the two (2) minute clock begins.
-When everyone is ready, the class will be sent to the track.
+When the first kart from a class touches the racing surface the two (2) minute clock begins.
+After the expiration of the 2 min clock, no racers is allowed to enter onto the track surface.
 NO ONE WILL BE PERMITTED TO ENTER THE TRACK AFTER THE TWO (2) MINUTE CLOCK EXPIRES.

 f. # of Laps will be at the discretion of track officials and may be affected by time constraints, weather, and number of karts.
 Special events and classes may have more or less laps and will be announced.
 Regular racing includes: